watchexec/watchexec/README.md

     $ watchexec -r -s SIGKILL my_server

+Send a SIGHUP to the child process upon changes:

+    $ watchexec -s SIGHUP my_server

 Run `make` when any file changes, using the `.gitignore` file in the current directory to filter:

     $ watchexec make